jortigoso/output_1/README.md

 ## Components

-Full list of components needed are included in the output.csv file.
+Full list of components needed is included in the output.csv file.

 - Potentiometers need to be stereo (double).
 - Jack sockets are PJ301M-120 (3.5mm) and PJ-341 (6.3mm).